(CVS, Chorionic Villus Biopsy)

 Based on the location of the placenta, the CVS procedure will be performed through your cervix (transcervical) or through your abdominal wall (transabdominal).

-The doctor will insert an instrument called a speculum into your vagina so that he or she can see your cervix.
+The healthcare provider will insert an instrument called a speculum into your vagina so that he or she can see your cervix.

 Your vagina and cervix will be cleansed with an antiseptic solution.